johnmmcgee/ublue-custom/README.md

     sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/johnmmcgee/silverblue-custom:20230302
     sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/johnmmcgee/silverblue-nvidia-custom:20230302

-The `latest` tag will automatically point to the latest stable build, but I suggest using version 37, 38, etc as they become available to avoid surprise upgrades.
+Use the `latest` tag to follow the current latest.
+Or you can use the release tag, such as `38`, which is current.

 ## Verification